Pressure reduction in the supply system

 Checking the injectors

-To check the tightness of the injector valve, you need to lower the atomizer 1 of the injector into a container with gasoline or kerosene and apply compressed air at a pressure of 0.3 MPa (0.03 kgf/cm).
+To check the tightness of the injector valve, you need to lower the sprayer of 1 injector into a container with gasoline or kerosene and apply compressed air at a pressure of 0.3 MPa (0.03 kgf/cm).

-If air bubbles come out of the nozzle atomizer, then the nozzle valve is leaky and the nozzle needs to be replaced.
+If air bubbles come out of the injector nozzle, the injector valve is leaking and the injector must be replaced.

-To check the health of the injector solenoid winding, apply a direct current of 12 V to the injector connector.
+to check the serviceability of the injector electromagnet winding, apply a direct current of 12 V to the injector connector.

-In this case, a characteristic click should be clearly audible, which indicates the opening of the nozzle valve.
+In this case, a characteristic click should be clearly audible, indicating the opening of the nozzle valve.

-If this does not happen, then the nozzle is faulty and must be replaced.
-This test can be carried out without removing the nozzle from the vehicle.
+If this does not happen, then the injector is faulty and must be replaced.
+This check can be carried out without removing the injector from the vehicle.

-The resistance of the injector solenoid coil can be checked with an ohmmeter by connecting it to the injector connector pins.
+The resistance of the injector solenoid winding can be checked with an ohmmeter by connecting it to the contacts of the injector connector.

-Resistance should be between 15.5-16 ohms.
-If the resistance value does not fall within the specified limits, replace the nozzle.
+The resistance should be in the range of 15.5-16 Ohms.
+If the resistance value does not fall within the specified limits, replace the injector.

-Depressurize the fuel system if the engine has just been shut down.
+Reduce pressure in the power system if the engine has just been stopped.

 Remove the engine fuel line.